-The eleventh biennial conference, FOCUS 2014, will take place October 1-3 in Louisville, Ky.
-As a conference and networking opportunity for individuals in the youth services field, FOCUS 2014 will center on various topics, including program management/supervision, direct care, executive leadership/development, Safe Place and street outreach.
-This conference will be the first hosted by the National Safe Place Network, the organization established after the merger between National Safe Place and the Youth & Family Services Network.
+FOCUS 2014 will take place October 1-3 in Louisville, Kentucky.
+As a conference and networking opportunity for individuals in the youth services field, FOCUS 2014 will center on various topics including program management/supervision, direct care, executive leadership/development, Safe Place and street outreach.
+This conference will be the first hosted by the National Safe Place Network.

 Samples of Conference Workshops